 It would be interesting to trace the connections and find similarities (or differences) in techniques and rituals between the Kondoa rock art in central Tanzania and the drawings found in Zimbabwe, Namibia, Botswana, Eswatini and South Africa, where the Khoisan peoples lived in isolation.
 But one of the challenges is that even in Tanzania not all of the rock shelters with drawings have been studied.
 And many of the ones that have been discovered are not yet adequately recorded.
 We don’t even have an accurate understanding of exactly how many individual sites with drawings exist.
 According to various estimates, there are between 150 and 450 sites, but possibly more.
 And only several of them are accessible to visitors.
 The total number of drawings found is about 1,500.

 As Kofi Annan believed, the greatest threat to rock art is perhaps neglect, when in the absence of interest from the officials and with a lack of funds to study and protect these cultural heritage sites, they remain vulnerable.
 The mission of studying the drawings, which was begun in the 1950s by paleontologist Mary Leakey, needs to continue.
 Tanzanian rock art awaits its explorers.
 Already mentioned places like Kolo 1, with its equipped access, are waiting for tourists who will contribute to the popularization and financing of such sites.
-Those ancient sites present truly unique and fascinating opportunities to travel back in time and experience some of the most ancient examples of human art and culture.
+Those ancient sites present truly unique and fascinating opportunities to travel back in time on your African safari and experience some of the most ancient examples of human art and culture.

 How to see the rock art in Kondoa?